niviana/fluxcd-minecraft/README.md

         - host: shulker.production
 ```

-Note that with ` version: ">=1.0.0"` we configure niviana to automatically upgrade
+Note that with ` version: ">=1.0.0"` we configure Flux to automatically upgrade
 the `HelmRelease` to the latest stable chart version (alpha, beta and pre-releases will be ignored).

 ### Infrastructure